mucommander/mucommander/package/readme.txt

 New features:
 - Support for OVA (virtual appliance) files, treat them as tar files.
+- Add the ability to execute file operations in the background (non-blocking mode).

 Improvements:
 - Add 'new tab' action to the toolbar and menu bar.